Three Persian religions: Christianity

-Jingjiao is the name given to the Eastern Christian Church after it was introduced to China.
-Since its seat was located in the Sassanid Empire of Persia, it was called the Great Qin Church and the Persian Scripture Church when it first entered the Tang Empire, and was eventually named in Chinese Jingjiao.
-According to the Daqin Jinghuism Popular China Tablet, in the ninth year of Emperor Taizong's reign (635), a great deity of Daqin, Alopen, came to Chang'an with a statue of the scriptures, and Emperor Taizong sent his chancellor, Fang Xuanling, to the western suburbs to welcome the guest inside.
-After examining the teachings, Emperor Taizong ordered the construction of a Daqin temple in Yiningfang, which was also known as the Jing religion temple, and began the translation of the scriptures with the help of Fang Xuanling and Wei Zheng.
+The Church of the East in China was called the Great Qin Church and the Persian Scripture Church when it first entered the Tang dynasty because its seat was located in the Sassanid Empire.
+The church would later be known as Jingjiao.
+According to the Daqin Jinghuism Popular China Tablet, in the ninth year of Emperor Taizong of Tang's reign (635), a great deity of Daqin, Alopen, came to Chang'an, the capital of the Tang dynasty, with a statue of the scriptures.
+Emperor Taizong sent his chancellor, Fang Xuanling, to the western suburbs to welcome the guest inside.
+After examining the teachings, Emperor Taizong ordered the construction of a Daqin temple in Yiningfang, which would come to be known as the Jingjiao temple, and began the translation of the scriptures with the help of Fang Xuanling and Wei Zheng.
 Thereafter, Jingism developed smoothly in China for 150 years, and at one time, "the Dharma flowed through ten provinces and the temples filled a hundred cities".
 According to the Dzogchen, the Persian monk Jingjing translated 35 Jing sutras into Chinese in the 8th century AD.
 It was not until Emperor Wu Zong of the Tang Dynasty initiated the persecution of Buddhism in Huichang that the Jing religion fell victim and declined rapidly.
 The second major expansion of the religion into China was not until after the establishment of the Yuan Dynasty, but it died out again during the Ming Dynasty.
 There are few artworks of the Jing religion left behind, but there are now paintings of Christ in the Zangjing cave and murals in the Jing temple in Gaochang.
 In addition, there are tombstones with engravings and decorations by Christians, and bronze medallions (bronze crosses and other shaped robes and decorations).